13 - The lac Operon

 The Jacob and Monod Experiment

 The Jacob and Monod experiment compared a lacI- strain (lac operon is always expressed) to the lacI+/lacI- merozygote strain.
 The experiment was done as follows:

 1. The mutant (lacI-) and the merozygote (lacI+/lacI-) strains were grown in separate flasks.

-2. Each bacterial culture was then split into two flasks, a control flask and an experimental flask.
+2. Each bacterial culture was then split into two smaller flasks, a control flask and an experimental flask.
 For example:

 - Mutant strain (lacI-)

 - Control (flask 1)